Meet the Team

 Allie Smith

-Allie Smith is an Education Program Specialist of the Penn State Sokolov-Miller Family Financial & Life Skills Center.
+Allie Smith is Assistant Director of Financial Counseling for the Penn State Sokolov-Miller Family Financial & Life Skills Center.
 Originally from Central Pennsylvania, she earned her B.S. from Clarion University of Pennsylvania in Finance and Human Resource Management.
 She also holds a Graduate Certificate in Organization Development & Change from Penn State’s World Campus.
 Allie oversees the Center’s one-on-one financial coaching program and hosts the MoneyCounts webinar series.
 Allie is passionate about empowering students to lead positive and less stressful lives through the implementation of good financial habits.
 Outside of work, Allie spends her time playing and coaching tennis and enjoying outdoor activities like camping and hiking.
+Allie is a Certified Personal Finance Counselor as recognized by Fincert.org.

 Money Question for Allie: Why do you work in financial wellness?